MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 ```

 ## Updating data

-Currently updating existing data is done by fetching the data to be updated, updating the data, and then inserting it into an executer for updating.
-In this example we will traverse all the products, and calculate a new price for each of them.
-The new selling price (of type Currency) is calculated and added to the set of fields to update (i.e. the call to .Update on the updates instance).
-When all the fields have been updated (there is only one field in this case), the field updater is added to the update executor.
-When all the entities have been dealt with, the updates are performed in the ExecuteAsync call.
+Currently, updates of existing data are done by fetching the data that must be updated, updating the data, and then inserting it into an executor for updating.
+In this example, we will traverse all the products and calculate a new price for each.
+The new selling price (of the **Currency** type) is calculated and added to the set of fields that will be updated (that is, the call to **.Update** on the **updates** instance).
+When all the fields have been updated, the field updater is added to the update executor.
+(In this example, only one field must be updated.)
+When all the entities have been handled, the updates are done in the **ExecuteAsync** call.

 ```cs
 private static async Task UpdateExampleAsync(Client client)